rendermani/ascio-framework/README.md

 7. Run `bin/up.sh`
 ## Initial database sync: ascio > local
 At the beginning the database is empty.
 As Ascio-messages are sent, when something changes, an initial sync must be done at the beginning.
 The  sync-orders script syncs all orders and data that belongs to the orders, like Domains or SSL-Certificates.
-* make sure the installation is complete, and **default.json** contains valid creditials and environment
+* make sure the installation is complete, and **default.json** contains valid credentials and environment
 * run `bin/sync-orders.sh`
 ## Testing the installation
 At the beginning there will be a Kafka exception in the logs.
 This will be gone as soon as Kafka has fully loaded.
 There is no dependancy on Kafka, because the Kafka could run somewhere else.